-In the Hatch Valley of New Mexico, The Chile Capital of the World, young Chile Plants and Chile Farmers are getting excited because in a few weeks it will be time for picking and roasting green chile and can hardly wait for the air to fill with that wonderful smell.
+In the Hatch Valley of New Mexico, The Chile Capital of the World, young Chile Plants and Chile Farmers are getting excited because in a few weeks it will be time for picking and roasting Green Chile.
+We can hardly wait for the air to fill with that wonderful smell.

-True chileros (chile eaters) know Hatch chiles are special and have their own terroir.
-In French, terroir (pronounced tehRWAAR) means soil.
-The word has grown to mean much more.
-It is about place, soil type, water, climate, sunlight, angle of the sun… all the things which affect plant growth and ultimately its flavor.
+Hatch Chile is special.
+It is about this place, soil type, water, climate, sunlight, angle of the sun… all the things which affect plant growth and ultimately the extraordinary Chile flavor.
 Over eons of time the Hatch Valley has been under oceans, the site of volcanoes, the rising and falling of mountains and the flow of rivers.
-Today the valley is with blessed with a rich terroir of soils and climate ideal for agriculture.
+Today the valley is blessed with soil and climate ideal for agriculture.

-The Fresh Chile Co. offers a broad range of products and an ever-expanding selection of recipes, both from us in our Fresh Chile Recipes and from our amazingly loyal customers in our Customer Recipes, and how to videos on their freshchileco.com website making it each to enjoy Hatch Valley Chile from the fields in Hatch, New Mexico to your table.
+The Fresh Chile Co. offers a broad range of products and an ever-expanding selection of recipes, both from us in our Fresh Chile Recipes and from our amazingly loyal customers in our Customer Recipes, and how to videos for Roasting Hatch Chile on our website making it easy to enjoy Hatch Valley Chile from the fields in Hatch, New Mexico to your table.
 Here is to good taste.